-But, on the inside, the functioning alcoholic is unable to control their drinking, they hide drinking from others, and become angry or defensive when someone questions their drinking habits.
+But, on the inside, the functioning alcoholic is unable to control their drinking, they hide drinking and their empty bottles from others, and become angry or defensive when someone questions their drinking habits.
 They are able to put on a good show, seem to have it all together, while they’re miserably falling apart.

 And, as this charade plays out in their lives, it becomes easier to accept the bondage they know than to pursue the unknown world of true freedom through Jesus Christ.